Sharing all the details about our Easy DIY Front Porch Planters & what plants are best for pergola post planters.

 Who builds a pergola without something to climb up it?

-We finally got our act together and have 2 stone front porch planters for our pergola and I can’t wait to share them with you guys!
+We finally got our act together and have 2 stone front porch planters for our pergola & I can’t wait to share them with you guys!

 Front Porch Planters for our Pergola

-*this post contains affiliate links for more information check out our disclosure page here*
+*this post contains affiliate links for more info click here*

-I grabbed 2 strong employees and all 3 of us loaded 2 of them into my car along with a cartful of plants and potting soil.
+I grabbed 2 strong employees & all 3 of us loaded 2 of them into my car along with a cart full of plants & potting soil.

-I love the classic look they have and in my opinion, are very stately :).
+I love the classic look they have & in my opinion, are very stately :).

 I added landscape fabric on top of the stones to keep the dirt from falling through the stones.

 Step THREE – Add Potting Soil to your Front Porch Planters